mukulvashisht1026/gitpay-test-repo/README.md

-Adding some changes for raising a PR
+Adding some changes for raising a PR.